dmcwo/ai-sandbox/ia-for-higher-education/_archive/higher-ed-ia-assistant-instructions.md

 **Why This Is Problematic:**
 1. **Prospective students don't think in terms of your administrative structure.** A high school senior interested in "something with computers" doesn't know whether that's in Engineering, Business (Information Systems), or Arts & Sciences (Computer Science).
 They need to browse all computing-related programs together.

-2. **Forces users to understand your organization before finding information.** Users must navigate through abstract category pages ("Colleges") and insider knowledge (which college?) to reach specific programs.
+2. **Forces users to understand your organization before finding information.** Users abandon sites quickly when forced through this kind of administrative maze.

 3. **Doesn't address the Top 4 Questions** (Research Section 1.2).
-A prospective student can't easily answer "Does this university have the program I'm interested in?" if they have to navigate through organizational structures they don't understand.
+A prospective student can't quickly answer "Does this university have the program I'm interested in?" if they have to click through 5 different college sites.

 **What I Recommend Instead:**
 Let me generate some alternative IA options that organize by user tasks and topics (programs, admissions, financial aid, student life) while still providing access to college/school-specific information through secondary paths.